Alpine-DAV/ascent/src/docs/sphinx/Actions/Add_Plot.rst

 The color map translates normalized scalars to color values.
 Minimally, a color map name needs to be specified, but the ``color_map`` nodes allows you to specify RGB and Alpha (opacity) control points for complete customization of color maps.
 Alpha control points are used when rendering volumes.
-Color map names are the same for both EAVL and VTK-m.
-A full list of names can be found in the `EAVL repository <https://github.com/jsmeredith/EAVL/blob/master/src/rendering/eavlColorTable.h>`_.
+Color map names names can be found in the `VTK-m repository <https://gitlab.kitware.com/vtk/vtk-m/blob/master/vtkm/rendering/ColorTable.cxx>`_.
 Colors are three double precision values between 0 and 1.
 Alphas and positions  are a single double precision values between 0 and 1.